So I have good and bad news for you when it comes to the weather in Cleveland.

 If sightseeing isn’t really at the top of your to-do list while you’re in Cleveland, you can easily while away a rainy day by hopping between some of Cleveland’s best coffee shops.

 Each of Cleveland’s neighborhoods has its own collection of great cafes.
-Some of my favorites include Brewella’s in Lakewood, Phoenix Coffee Co. in Ohio City, and Pour downtown.
+Some of my favorites include Brewella’s in Lakewood, Rising Star Coffee Roasters in Ohio City, and Pour downtown.

 8. Do a DIY brewery crawl